 - Requirements for setting up an algorithmic trading desk

 - Brokers for algorithmic trading

 In simple words, algorithmic trading implies using a defined set of instructions in the form of algorithms to generate trading signals and placing orders.
 Each algorithm can be assumed to have access to real-time and historical prices of instruments that can be bought and sold after performing computations based on the prices.
 The algorithm may even split the order into small pieces and execute them at different times to get the best possible prices.

 According to Economic Times, reports suggest global algorithmic trading market size is expected to grow from $11.1 billion in 2019 to $18.8 billion by 2024, expanding at a compound annual growth rate (CAGR) of 11.1 per cent.
 It is also mentioned that algorithmic trading has ushered in a new era for markets, whose benefits are yet to be fully realised.
 Adapting to this new means of trading can ensure better results.
 Algo trading is now a 'prerequisite' for surviving in tomorrow's financial markets because the future of trading is in automation.

 Algorithmic trading offers several advantages over manual trading.
 Fast trade execution, accuracy, the ability to discard ‘emotions’ while trading and 100% compliance with the decided algorithmic trading strategy are some of the advantages.

 To read in detail about Algorithmic trading, you can refer to the article here.

 So should retail traders get into Algorithmic Trading?

-The main reason is if you are trading a strategy which is profitable for you, you need to be able to increase the number profitable trades to earn more.
-In trading, the losses and wins happen together.
-You come out profitable only when your wins compensate your losses enough so as to account for your efforts and costs.
+The main reason is if you are trading a strategy which is profitable for you, you need to be able to increase the speed of execution for making the profitable trades happen quickly.
+In trading, you come out profitable only when your wins compensate for your losses.
+That too, enough so as to account for your efforts and costs.
 Algorithmic trading is a way to do the same.

 Discipline your trading decisions